yahnyshc/stockTicker/README.md

 - MIT License
 - Premake: Licensed under BSD 3-Clause (see included LICENSE.txt for more details).

-Enjoy your real-time LED stock ticker display!
+With this setup, you can build a custom, real-time stock ticker display that not only enhances your space but keeps you updated with the latest market trends.
+Enjoy creating your personalized LED stock ticker!